 Change your life

-If the mortgage, household bills and spending seem to drain your income and leave you staring at the ceiling every night with worry, wondering how you're going to pay for everything – maybe you should consider changing your entire life by moving to a cheaper existence.
+If the mortgage, household bills and spending seem to drain your income and leave you staring at the ceiling every night with worry – maybe you should consider changing your entire life by moving to a cheaper existence.

 Saving a little goes a long way, and will certainly help stop you feeling as though you have to work all the time.
 For further tips, check out our quick and easy tricks to save and make more money as a freelancer.